 Tasting notes: Our biggest, boldest red wine, with the Sagrantino just a hair behind.
 Loads of dark red and black fruits with black cherry, dark plums, licorice, baking spice, graphite, cassis, and a touch of roasted herbs.
-Medium acidity and grippy signature tannins are definitley present, but in refined, crafted form.
+Medium acidity and grippy signature tannins are definitely present, but in refined, crafted form.
 Good minerality.
 Like a mountainside Cabernet Sauvignon or old school Bordeaux loaded with black rock earthiness, but more Italianate.

 92 points Wine Enthusiast + editor's choice: "Superconcentrated black-fruit flavors and a firm, grippy texture combine for a powerful expression of this Italian grape variety..."